PeriHub/PeriLab.jl/docs/src/man/mesh_input.md

 # Mesh Input File Structure

-The mesh input file is a text file used to define the geometry of the simulation domain.
+The mesh input file is a text or exodus file used to define the geometry of the simulation domain.
 The file has a header and subsequent lines representing individual nodes with their corresponding coordinates, block IDs, volumes, and optional user-defined values.
 Below is an example of the structure:

 ## Header
 The header of the mesh input file specifies the format of the subsequent data columns.
 In this example, the header consists of the following columns: